-- Dr. Trevor Mckee came up with an idea
+- Meet Dr. Trevor Mckee

-- BYU dropped ILP
+- Hey There, BYU

-Dr. Trevor McKee came up with an idea
+Meet Dr. Trevor McKee

-Before ILP was ILP (or ya know -- the International Language Programs to be precise) a man named Trevor McKee (former professor of Human Development and Psycholinguistics at Brigham Young University) dreamed up an idea of how to teach his children another language.
-The theory was to teach a second language to children the same way they learned their first -- naturally by total immersion.
+Before ILP was ILP, a man named Trevor McKee (former professor of Human Development and Psycholinguistics at Brigham Young University) dreamed up an idea of how to teach his children another language.
+The theory was to teach a second language to children the same way they learned their first, naturally by total immersion.

+He created a system called the Duolingual Education that has since shown incredible results.
 The Duolingual Education differs from traditional learning of a second language because it's very interactive and fun unlike many traditional classrooms.

-In 1992, this group of college student set off on the very first semester to Russia!
-Believe it or not, this group included our two current ILP directors -- Steve and Jared!
+In 1992, this group of college student set off on the very first semester to Russia.
+Believe it or not, this group included our two current ILP directors -- Steve and Jared.